 Early Chinese Architecture

-People in China started building houses instead of living in caves about 5000 BC, about five thousand years later than the first houses in Jericho, but only a thousand years later than the first houses in Greece.
+April 2017 - People in China started building houses instead of living in caves about 5000 BC, about five thousand years later than the first houses in Jericho, but only a thousand years later than the first houses in Greece.
 People in Stone Age China built different kinds of houses depending on the weather where they lived.
 Some people built pit houses, dug into the ground for warmth.
 Other people built stilt houses, which kept cool in the summer.
 Some people moved back and forth, living in pit houses during the cold winters and moving to their cooler stilt house in the summer.
 Most houses were small, but some were bigger, maybe for richer families with servants or slaves.
 Some Chinese Stone Age villages have a bigger central house that may have been for meetings or praying to gods.
-Some have walls or moats, or both.
+Some villages have walls or moats, or both.